Döda fallet – the dead falls of Ragunda

 BOTANIC

 In spite the small size of the nature reserve there are lots of botanic treasures.
 There are 150 species of moss east of the fall.
-And there is rare lichens like the Ramalina Thrausta and vascular plants like Impatiens Noli-Tangere.
+And there are rare lichens like the Ramalina Thrausta and vascular plants like Impatiens Noli-Tangere.

 SCIENCE